-Date of last Amendment: 9/17/2014 Approved by: Ross Gittell, Chancellor a.
-General Policy b.
+Date Approved: 9/17/2014 Date of last Amendment: 9/17/2014 Date Effective: 9/17/2014 Approved by: Ross Gittell, Chancellor b.
 Scope

-1. Introduction
+- 1. Introduction - a.
+General Policy

 The Community College System of New Hampshire is committed to assuring the integrity of research conducted under its auspices and has put in place policies and procedures that define misconduct, outline the process for investigating allegations, and explain the consequences of committing misconduct.